pavanikaranam-sys/house_price_prediction/README.md

 ## Dataset
 This dataset contains several features like :

-area_type: Type of area (e.g., Super built-up Area, Built-up Area, Plot Area, Carpet Area)
+area_type: Type of area (e.g., Super built-up Area, Built-up Area, Plot Area, Carpet Area).

-availability: Availability status of the property (e.g., Ready to Move, Under Construction, Immediate Possession)
+availability: Availability status of the property (e.g., Ready to Move, Under Construction, Immediate Possession).

-location: Locality or neighborhood in Bangalore where the house is located
+location: Locality or neighborhood in Bangalore where the house is located.
 size: Number of bedrooms in the house, usually in the format “2 BHK”, “3 Bedroom”, etc.

-society: Name of the housing society or apartment complex (if available)
+society: Name of the housing society or apartment complex (if available).

-total_sqft: Total area of the house in square feet (can be a single number or range)
+total_sqft: Total area of the house in square feet (can be a single number or range).

-bath: Number of bathrooms in the house
+bath: Number of bathrooms in the house.

-balcony: Number of balconies in the house
+balcony: Number of balconies in the house.

-price: Price of the house in lakhs (target variable)
+price: Price of the house in lakhs (target variable).

 ---